OleksiiKova/kovalenko-photography/README.md

-# Kovalenko photography
+# Anna Kovalenko photography

-Kovalenko photography is a website that will help people find a professional photographer for their photo shoot.
+Anna Kovalenko photography is a website that will help people find a professional photographer for their photo shoot.
 The site will be targeted toward people who want to capture different moments and events of their lives in photographs.

 ![Responsice Mockup](readme_images/mockup.png)